 |Articuno (Gen 1)||Electric, Flying||N/A||There's a 0% flee rate, so use Pinap Berries with every throw to double your Candy.||Research Breakthrough reward throughout June 2018|

 |Mewtwo (Gen 1)||Psychic||Tyranitar

-With the arrival of Groudon, Kyogre and Rayquaza, it was assumed the rest of Gen 3's Legendaries, like the above Latios and Latias, would follow in the first half of 2018.
+With the arrival of Groudon, Kyogre and Rayquaza, then Latios and Latias, it's assumed the rest of Gen 3's Legendaries will follow in the second half of 2018.